What is Braddon’s identity? What does the community want it to be? And how can the City Renewal Authority help achieve it?

 Through this plan we will create:

-The City Renewal Authority and our partners will engage with traders, residents and the wider community to draw on what is already known as well as engage a broad range of stakeholders that bring diverse and important perspectives.
-We will connect with the active group of local traders through workshops and events, as well as a broader audience through short-term activations.
+The City Renewal Authority and our partners will engage with traders, residents and the wider community to draw on what is already known as well as gather diverse and important perspectives on the future of the neighbourhood.
+We will connect with the active group of local traders through workshops and conversations, as well as a broader audience through on-street engagement and an event.